Introduction What you can find in this package and how you can use it

 Img 4.
 OpenCart installation.
 Step 3.
 Configuration

 At this stage, you need to input your database connection details.
-As you remember, at the preparations step you created a MySQL database so now you need to input the
+As you remember, in the preparation step you created a MySQL database, so now you need to input the

 - database server name